 Creatine is a waste of money - for most people!

-Since this supplement mainly hydrates your muscle cells, I see no need why a healthy eater would need this unless, like I said, you're a strict vegetarian or an intense weightlifter.
-Hence forth the title, "Creatine is a waste of money - for most people!"
+Since this supplement mainly hydrates your muscle cells with a possible side of a little extra ATP production, I see no need why a healthy eater would need this unless, like I said before, you're a strict vegetarian, getting on up there in years, or an intense weightlifter.
+Hence forth the title, "Creatine is a waste of money - for most people!

 ...Need a natural source of Creatine?
 Eat this: